 2] Unjoin the device from Azure AD and rejoin

-All Windows PIN errors related with Active directory, have a straight forward solution.
+All Windows PIN errors related to the Active Directory, have a straightforward solution.
 Unjoin the machine, and then join again.
 Then one can go ahead and try to create the PIN again.
 To unjoin a computer, go to Settings > System > About and select Disconnect from the organization.

-Below is the list of Windows 10 PIN error code with an explanation on the issue it is facing.
-Since this is Azure AD issue, the solution is the same as above for all the error codes.
+Below is the list of Windows 11/10 PIN error codes with an explanation of the issue it is facing.
+Since this is an Azure AD issue, the solution is the same as above for all the error codes.

 0x801C03ED: There are multiple reasons for this.
 It can be because of-